Tudorr02/Data_Base_Project/README.md

 - select a record ( this task helps the user to enter the data correctly )

 ## :man_technologist: *User-interface presentation*
+> For a detailed presentation, check the documentation from this repository.

 **The "MainPage" of this project contains a list of all tables.
 After selecting the desired table, the associated records will be displayed.**